andrewdyer/vite-react-app-template/README.md

 To simplify imports and maintain organization, path aliases are configured in both `vite.config.ts` and `tsconfig.json`.
 By default, the `@` alias points to `app`, and `@module-name` patterns are used for subdirectories in `modules` (e.g., @demo).
 These aliases help keep imports clean, consistent, and scalable as the project grows.

+### When to use

+If you like what you’ve seen so far and think this setup fits your needs, you can quickly get started by clicking the **Use this template** button on GitHub.

 ## Available Scripts

 | Script                 | Description                                                  |